 It does not appear that Joel Newsom, Jr. was in Philadelphia, PA alone.
 His uncle, Nathan Newsom, was documented there as early as 1820 in Northern Liberties—an area densely populated by Quakers and free people of color.
 In 1828, Nathan Newsom and his wife (?)
 M Newsom were recorded on a Pennsylvania Passenger and Crew List.
 They traveled from Cap-Haitien, a port in Haiti, back into Philadelphia on the schooner MacDonough.

 Nathan’s journey happened around the time that some members of the American Colonization Society—a group dedicated to the repatriation of free African Americans—were shifting their focus from a colony in Liberia to a colony in Haiti (which was a closer, faster point of relocation).
 With the approval of Haitian president Jean-Pierre Boyer, an estimated 6,000 free African Americans emigrated to Haiti from ports in Baltimore, Philadelphia, and New York.

-In theory, free African Americans would have a better quality of life and been out of the sight of slaves who may have been roused to rebellion due to a desire to be free as well.
+In theory, free African Americans would have a better quality of life and be out of the sight of slaves who may have been roused to rebellion due to a desire to be free as well.
 Unfortunately for many who invested in this plan, emigration was a disappointment.
 Life was not better (for most) in Haiti and there was also a language barrier.
 This led many free African Americans to return to their home states and it is quite possible that Nathan Newsom and his wife were a part of this venture.